-First time fix rates are the metric that every field service organizations aims to have high.
+First-time fix rates are the metric that every field service organization aims to have high.
 Second visits irritate customers, require technicians to return for another visit instead of attending to a new client, and can be mostly avoidable.
 The goal of every field service organization is to have their technicians go out to a customer once and return with a resolution, with that service call ready to be billed.

 As mentioned, second visits are very avoidable, especially with a field service software.
 One reason for second returns is that the right parts weren’t applied to the work order or available for the technician, either because they didn’t check inventory, or they didn’t know they needed the part.